Position

 What is the job outlook for a Mold Technician?

 The job outlook for Mold Technicians shows a steady demand in the industry, with an average of 14,600 job positions available each year.
-This role is crucial for manufacturing and production, where skilled technicians create and maintain molds for various products.
-The average national annual compensation for Mold Technicians stands at $42,270, offering a stable income for those in the field.
-The hourly compensation rate is $20.32, reflecting the value of their specialized skills and expertise.
+This role is crucial in manufacturing and production, where skilled technicians create and maintain molds for various products.
+The average national annual compensation for Mold Technicians is $42,270, offering a stable income for professionals in this field.

 Continue to Salaries for Mold Technician